D&B reported upbeat second-quarter 2014 results. Both earnings

 understand the financial risk of their supply chain.

-comprise the company's traditional solutions, such as marketing
+the company's traditional solutions, such as marketing lists,

-of segment revenues) offer data management software like Optimizer
+revenues) offer data management software like Optimizer and

-and D&B360 product platform that integrates data into
+D&B360 product platform that integrates data into third-party

 D&B serves banks and other credit & financial